zentrocdot/LibreOffice/README.md

 [6]    lists.freedesktop.org/archives/libreoffice/2023-February/089917.html

+> [!TIP]
+> I will shortly be making a small PDF and small e-book available via Buymeacoffee that builds on this description.
+It will contain further information about the described installation and and things beyond that.

 <hr width="100%" size="2">

 <p align="center">I loved the time when you could get also a hamburger :hamburger: for one euro!</p>